High Tide Provides Timing for - GuruFocus.com

+The Company Additionally Reports its Cabana Club Loyalty Program has Surpassed 700,000 Members

-High Tide Inc. (“High Tide” or the “Company”) (Nasdaq: HITI) (TSXV: HITI) (FSE: 2LYA), a leading retail-focused cannabis company with bricks-and-mortar as well as global e-commerce assets, announced today that it will release its financial and operational results for the quarter ended July 31, 2022, after financial markets close on Wednesday, September 14, 2022.
-High Tide’s third quarter 2022 financial and operational results will be available on SEDAR, EDGAR, and on the Company’s website at www.hightideinc.com%2Finvest.
+CALGARY, AB, Aug.
+25, 2022 /PRNewswire/ - High Tide Inc. ("High Tide" or the "Company") (NASDAQ: HITI) (TSXV: HITI) (FSE: 2LYA), a leading retail-focused cannabis company with bricks-and-mortar as well as global e-commerce assets, announced today that it will release its financial and operational results for the quarter ended July 31, 2022, after financial markets close on Wednesday, September 14, 2022.
+High Tide's third quarter 2022 financial and operational results will be available on SEDAR, EDGAR, and on the Company's website at www.hightideinc.com/invest.

 Following the release of its third quarter financial and operational results, High Tide will host a webcast with Raj Grover, President and Chief Executive Officer, and Rahim Kanji, Chief Financial Officer, at 5:30 PM Eastern Time on Wednesday, September 14, 2022.
 The webcast and conference call will discuss High Tide's third quarter 2022 financial and operational results, as well as the Company's plans for the remainder of 2022.